A Fantasy Author's Adventures in Fiction & Life

 My Craft and Querying Discord.

-Or search in Twitter for ‘Querying’ and ‘Discord’ or on Facebook’s writer groups and see what you can find.
+Or search your favourite social media for ‘Querying’ and ‘Discord’ and see what you can find.

 Publishing Paths Interviews